alfonzo90/slam-turtlebot-simulation/README.md

 $ sudo apt-get install ros-melodic-turtlebot3
 ```

-and chose 'burger' as the robot i will work with, so I had to define it in the environment
+and chose 'burger' as the robot i will work with, so I had to define it in bashrc

 ```
 $ echo "export TURTLEBOT3_MODEL=burger" >> ~/.bashrc